 If you want to know all about Spain with kids, there’s some important information you should read first.
 From the local currency to health information, the official language, and even babysitting services, it’s important to do proper research on your vacation destination before booking your trip.
 Finding all the information in one place can be tricky, though, which is why we’ve compiled a list of things to know before visiting Spain, including important information for you to reference.
-Plus, stay tuned until the end, since we also include things to do in Spain with kids and the best hotels in Spain for families.
-Keep reading for all about Spain for families!
+Plus, stay tuned until the end since we also include things to do in Spain with kids and the best hotels in Spain for families.
+Keep reading about Spain for families!

 At a Glance

 Before you visit Spain with kids, you should learn the basics.
 Keep reading for local currency, visa information, and more information all about Spain with kids.

 Local Currency & Time

 Wondering all about Spain’s local currency and how families can get the best currency exchange rates?
 The currency in Spain is the Euro.
 Most credit cards and traveler’s checks are accepted as well.
 Spain operates 6 hours ahead of Eastern Time, in GMT +2.
 Click here to see Spain’s current time.
 Please note, the Canary Islands are one-hour behind mainland Spain.